 If a new medical device does not qualify for the 510(k) pre-market notification process because no predicate device to which it is substantially equivalent can be identified, the device is automatically classified into Class III.
 The Food and Drug Administration Modernization Act of 1997 established a different route to market for low to moderate risk medical devices that are automatically placed into Class III due to the absence of a predicate device, called the "Request for Evaluation of Automatic Class III Designation," or the de novo classification process.
-This process allows a manufacturer whose novel device is automatically classified into Class III to request down-classification of its medical device into Class I or Class I or the basis that the device presents low or moderate risk, rather than requiring the submission and approval of a PMA.
-If the manufacturer seeks reclassification into Class III, the manufacturer must include a draft proposal for special controls that are necessary to provide a reasonable assurance of the safety and effectiveness of the medical device.
-The FDA may reject the reclassification prior to a 510(k) or determines that the device is not low to moderate risk and requires PMA or that general controls would be inadequate to control the risks and special controls cannot be developed.
+This process allows a manufacturer whose novel device is automatically placed into Class II to request down-classification of its medical device into Class I or Class I or Class I or Class I or class II or request low or moderate risk, rather than requiring the submission and approval of a PMA.
+If the manufacturer seeks reclassification into Class II, the manufacturer must include a draft proposal for special controls that are necessary to provide a reasonable assurance of the safety and effectiveness of the medical device.
+The FDA may reject the reclassification petition if it identifies a legally marketed predicate device that would be appropriate for a 510(k) or determines that the device is not low to moderate risk and requires PMA or that general controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to control the risks and special controls would be inadequate to co